 Endowed with unique urban cities, miles of picturesque nature-scapes, and super-friendly residents, Canada is undoubtedly a stunning destination.
-Although Canada is generally very safe, getting travel insurance for Canada offers peace of mind and protected from the unexpected (especially crucial with everything going on these days).
+Although Canada is generally a very safe place to visit, getting travel insurance for Canada offers peace of mind and protection from the unexpected (especially crucial with everything going on these days).

 Table of Contents: